learn-co-curriculum/dsc-derivatives-conclusion/README.md

 ## Objectives

 You will be able to:
-- Understand why derivatives are useful to find minima and maxima
+- Describe how minima and maxima are related to machine learning and optimization
 - Calculate minima and maxima mathematically

 ## Finding Minima and Maxima